UchihaDZoro/Unified-AI-Driven-GIS-Based-Analytics-Platform/README.md

 # 🌍 AI-Driven GIS Analytics Platform

 A unified **AI-powered Geographic Information System (GIS) platform** for analyzing, tracking, and visualizing urban and environmental data.
-This platform combines interactive mapping with AI-driven analytics (powered by **U-Net based image segmentation** and other ML pipelines) to generate insights on **crime, pollution, biodiversity, infrastructure, sustainability, and urban development**.
+It combines interactive mapping with AI-driven analytics (powered by **U-Net segmentation** and **RAG-based contextual models**) to deliver deep insights into **crime, pollution, biodiversity, infrastructure, sustainability, and urban growth**.

 It is designed as a **research and planning tool** for urban developers, policymakers, researchers, and civic authorities to make **data-driven, sustainable decisions**.